meltyourface/blank/posts/Magic-spells/Ritual-for-Enhancing-Psychic-Abilities-The-Nexus-of-Illumination/index.md

 ---
 Ritual Name: The Nexus of Illumination

-Purpose: To significantly amplify and magnify one's latent psychic abilities, such as telepathy, clairvoyance, and precognition.
+**Purpose**: To significantly amplify and magnify one's latent psychic abilities, such as telepathy, clairvoyance, and precognition.

-Materials:
+**Materials**:

 1. A circular room or space, free from any distractions and noise.
 2. A comfortable seating or cushion.